 Both types of loans are taken out for a set period of time and have a fixed monthly repayment schedule.

 Deciding whether a personal loan is a good fit is largely dependent on the interest rate.
 Most times the interest rate is determined by your income and credit score.
-The higher your combined credit score and income the lower the interest rate.
+The higher credit score and income, the lower the interest rate.
 Additionally, interest rates may vary by state and bank, making it important to shop around for the best rate.

 So is a personal loan a good idea for you?
 The answer is largely dependent on your specific circumstances.
 Do you need cash in a hurry, or want to take out a loan without explaining your reason?
 Then personal loans are your best bet.
 Below are our favorite personal loan lenders: